YogapriyaB/R2D/README.md

 # PROPOSED METHODOLOGY

-• Step 1 : Writing Verilog code for RVMYTH MIXED SIGNAL(RISC-V) & simulating on Makerchip
+• Step 1 : Writing Verilog code for MUX, NAND with two and three input and for Priority Encoder & simulating on Makerchip

 • Step 2 : Model creation on NgVeri